bolst/Need-Bodies/README.md

 - Hash passwords in storage
 - Add ability to edit profile
 - Give admin privileges to users with admin role
+- Figure out why TopMenu won't push some items all the way right